QE-at-CGI-FI/pft-intro-to-pipelines/README.md

 To install Allure command line: https://docs.qameta.io/allure/#_installing_a_commandline

 Then, use the following commands:
-- to display the report: `allure serve results`
+- to display the report: `allure serve test-results`
-- to save the report: `allure generate results`
+- to save the report: `allure generate test-results`

 @allure.title("")
 @allure.step("")